January 20, 2026 · Thomas Jackson

 • Patio Furniture & Accessories: A beautiful new patio is just a stage.
 You’ll need the actors!
 The cost of a new dining set, umbrella, fire pit, or planters can add up quickly.

-• Future Maintenance: Stamped concrete is low-maintenance, not no-maintenance.
+• Future Maintenance: Stamped concrete is low-maintenance, not _no_\-maintenance.
 To keep it looking vibrant and protected from the harsh San Diego sun, it needs to be cleaned and resealed every 2-4 years.
 This is a recurring cost to factor into the long-term value of your investment.

 The Modern Yardz Process: Why a Design-Build Approach Matters